-- Cap 3-15cm across, honey-brown colour with fine dark scales especially in the centre. - Stem 60-150 x 5-15mm, tapering towards the base, or swollen, whitish becoming reddishbrown, and initially it has a whitish to yellow cottony ring. - Gills Adnate to subdecurrent or distinctly decurrent (i.e. continue slightly down the stem), are white at first turning pale cream and may become darker and spotted with age. - Flesh White, tastes astringent and has a strong smell.
-It is edible only when cooked. - 3.
-Rhizomorphs
+Cap: 3-15cm across, honey-brown colour with fine dark scales especially in the centre.

+Stem: 60-150 x 5-15mm, tapering towards the base, or swollen, whitish becoming reddishbrown, and initially it has a whitish to yellow cottony ring.

+Gills: Adnate to subdecurrent or distinctly decurrent (i.e. continue slightly down the stem), are white at first turning pale cream and may become darker and spotted with age.

+Flesh: White, tastes astringent and has a strong smell.

+3. Rhizomorphs